drsaltiel/GA_final/README.md

 * plotting_functions.py - assorted plotting functions relating to business opportunity metric

 * suggest_by_location.py - MAIN SCRIPT - script which takes input of latitude and longitude for location, along with possible business categories, and returns optimal business category.
 Main result of project

+*GAfinal_powerpoint.pdf - final powerpoint presentation of results, presented on the last day of class